Posted: December 2, 2013

 Contribution Originality & Importance

-As cultural production unfolds into a new-world of technological collaboration; “Art-Bot” will contribute to the advancement of contemporary interactive sculpture by producing a research creation artifact and platform for iterative material engagement.
+As cultural production unfolds into a new-world of technological collaboration; “Art-Bot” will contribute to the advancement of contemporary interactive sculpture by producing an artifact and platform for iterative material engagement.
 During the production of subtractive sculpture, physically natural material intersections, between artist and artifact, form a collaborative material performance.
 My creative inquiry is therefore, important for this moment in the history of cultural production in that it contributes to the evolution of technologically aided live material enactment.
 “Art-Bot” advances sculpture production technology but will more importantly have a significant techno-social impact.
 In fact, it is designed around the social byproduct of facilitating cybernetic relationships between human and machine agents towards techno-symbiotic sculpture making.
 “Art-Bot” proposes a new art-form that physically merges artist and machine while maintaining a heuristic experience of tactile material interactions.
 In addition, “Art-Bot” produces a making environment that is relevant to several forms of knowledge production.
 As such, the associated literature is cross-disciplinary and covers philosophical explorations of tacit knowledge from Polanyi’s “Tacit Dimension” and “Personal Knowledge” as well as Sennett’s “The Craftsman”, to literature investigating the influence of technology on performance such as Salter’s “Entangled: technology and the transformation of performance” .

 Research Objectives & Expected Outcomes